stephenhky/PyShortTextCategorization/docs/intro.rst

 Introduction
 ============

-This package `shorttext` is a Python package that facilitates supervised learning for short text categorization.
+This package `shorttext` is a Python package that facilitates supervised and unsupervised learning for short text categorization.
 Due to the sparseness of words and the lack of information carried in the short texts themselves, an intermediate representation of the texts and documents are needed before they are put into